ajalt/clikt/docs/commands.md

 ## Customizing Contexts

-[Contexts](api/clikt/com.github.ajalt.clikt.core/-context/) have a number of properties that can be customized, and which are inherited by child commands.
-You can change these properties with the [`context`](api/clikt/com.github.ajalt.clikt.core/context/) builder function, which can be called in an `init` block, or on a command instance.
+[Contexts][Context] have a number of properties that can be customized, and which are inherited by child commands.
+You can change these properties with the [`context`][context] builder function, which can be called in an `init` block, or on a command instance.

 For example, you can change the default help message for the `--help` option.
 These definitions are equivalent: